 Egyptian stock market in Cairo (Photo: Reuters).

-The listed bellwether Commercial International Bank (CIB) dropped 1 percent to close at LE36.3 per share.
+Market bellwether Commercial International Bank (CIB) inched up 0.78 percent to LE37.7 per share.

 The top ten gainers in the EGX 30 index also included Orascom Telecom Media and Technology (OTMT), Pioneers Holding, Talaat Moustafa Group (TMG) and Telecom Egypt (TE).

 OTMT inched up 0.85 percent to LE1.16 per share, Pioneers was up 0.77 percent to LE11.53 per share and TMG increased 0.39 percent to LE7.7 per share.

 In telecommunications, TE inched up 0.06 percent to LE17.4 per share, while Global Telecom Holding dropped 0.88 percent to LE4.5 per share.

 Investment bank EFG-Hermes dropped 2.73 percent to LE12 per share.